 Summits and Ridges of Bulgaria

 Some of the highest mountains in Europe are situated in Bulgaria and this trip will give you the chance to visit those magnificent forests, lakes and summits which are far less crowded and wilder than the Alps.
-The 'Summits and Ridges' trip is a moderately challenging trek for those that love the outdoors, but it also has welcoming and comfortable accommodation in local hotels en route.
-This stunning journey will also allow you to experience the traditional atmosphere of the old towns of Bulgaria whilst discovering and enjoying both the Rila and Pirin mountains and all the majesty, wildlife and views that they offer.
+The 'Summits and Ridges' trip is a moderately challenging summer trek in Bulgaria for those that love the outdoors, but it also has welcoming and comfortable accommodation in local hotels en route.
+This stunning journey will also allow you to experience the traditional atmosphere of the old towns of Bulgaria whilst discovering and enjoying both the Rila and Pirin mountains and the beauty, wildlife and views that they offer.

 Climb some of the highest peaks, including Malyovitsa (2729m - 2nd highest in the Rila mountains) and Vihren (2914m - highest peak in the Pirin mountains), hike through the Seven Rila lakes, enjoy panoramic views of the surrounding mountains as you witness the alpine world of the Rila and Pirin mountains.